wp-plugins/nelio-ab-testing/readme.txt

 > Solution for WordPress**<br>
 > Improve your landing pages, write better posts, create alternative pages, go
 > beyond simple title testing and start testing headlines, try new themes, test
-> different menus, modify your CSS rules, test custom post types (such as
+> different menus, modify your CSS rules, test custom post types, and test
-> WooCommerce's _Products_), and test alternative widgets!
-Moreover, we
+> alternative widgets!
+Moreover, we designed Nelio A/B Testing to be compatible
-> designed Nelio A/B Testing to be compatible with your most beloved WordPress
+> with your most beloved WordPress plugins such as, for instance,
-> plugins such as, for instance, OptimizePress, Gravity Forms, or Contact Form
+> OptimizePress, Gravity Forms, or Contact Form 7.
-> 7.
 >
 > **Designed as a Service**<br>
 > Our plugin lifts all the processing load from your own server and takes it